jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 good bit of cash), but we can certainly tell you who is losing, and thats all of us.
-Lets dive into what is driving the continued success of this pattern.Relevant ATT\&CK techniquesExploit vuln (VERIS)Use of stolen creds (VERIS)Execution: TA0002Persistence: TA0003Privilege Escalation: TA0004Defense Evasion: TA0005Credential Access TA0006Exploit Public\-Facing Application:T1190Compromise Accounts: T1586
+Lets dive into what is driving the continued success of this pattern.
-Social Media Accounts:T1586\.001Exploitation for Credential Access: Email Accounts: T1586\.002T1212Exploitation for Defense Evasion:T1211Exploitation for PrivilegeEscalation: T1068Exploitation of Remote Services:T1210External Remote Services: T1133Vulnerability Scanning: T1595\.002External Remote Services: T1133Remote Services: T1021
+2024 DBIR Incident Classification Patterns
+Relevant ATT\&CK techniques
+Execution: TA0002
+Persistence: TA0003
+Privilege Escalation: TA0004
+Defense Evasion: TA0005
+Credential Access TA0006
+Exploit vuln (VERIS)
+
+Exploit Public\-Facing Application:
+T1190
+
+Exploitation for Credential Access:
+T1212
+
+Exploitation for Defense Evasion:
+T1211
+
+Exploitation for Privilege
+Escalation: T1068
+
+Exploitation of Remote Services:
+T1210
+External Remote Services: T1133
+Vulnerability Scanning: T1595\.002
+Use of stolen creds (VERIS)
+Compromise Accounts: T1586 
+Social Media Accounts:
+T1586\.001 Email Accounts: T1586\.002
+External Remote Services: T1133
+Remote Services: T1021 
+Remote Desktop Protocol:
+T1021\.001
+
+Use Alternate Authentication
+Material: T1550 

+Web Session Cookie:
+T1550\.004
-Remote Desktop Protocol:T1021\.001Use Alternate AuthenticationMaterial: T1550Web Session Cookie:T1550\.004Valid Accounts: T1078 Default Accounts: T1078\.001
- Domain Accounts: T1078\.002
- Local Accounts: T1078\.003
+Valid Accounts: T1078 Default Accounts: T1078\.001 Domain Accounts: T1078\.002 Local Accounts: T1078\.003 Cloud Accounts: T1078\.004
+31
- Cloud Accounts: T1078\.0042024 DBIR Incident Classification Patterns30The makeup of this pattern hasnt changed much.
+The makeup of this pattern hasnt changed much.
 It is where our more sophisticated attacks57 are found.
 They still largely consist of breaches and